 Counselling is a way of raising awareness to our patterns of thinking, behaviour and how it affects the way we live our lives.
 It is not a treatment that you undergo but a process in which you engage.
 My role is not to judge or offer advice but to work collaboratively with you exploring thoughts and feelings in a safe, confidential space.
 The aim is to make you feel better and increase your overall wellbeing.

-The first session is a bit like a mutual interview.
-It will give you an idea whether I am someone you could work with.
-It will give me a chance to take some details and ask what has brought you to counselling.
+The initial session will give you the chance to meet me and see if I am someone you can work with.
+It gives me the opportunity to find out what has brought you to counselling and whether I am able to support you.
 There is no obligation to go further at this stage if you feel that this is not right for you.

 A counselling session is for 50 minutes.
 Ideally sessions should be every week on the same day and time to provide continuity.
 I appreciate that for some people, especially those who work shift patterns, that this may not be possible and so we will agree a schedule that works best for you.